 The Smallest Groups Make for the Best Adventure

 One of the most fundamental elements of a great nature expedition is a small group.
-Our guests get a more personalized experience, there's plenty of room to spread out and angle for photos (in fact, while our Rovers hold 30 or more, we limit our groups to 16), and our presence and overall impact on the natural environment is more muted.
+Our guests get a more personalized experience, there's plenty of room to spread out and angle for photos.
+In fact, while our Rovers hold 30 or more, we limit our in-town groups to 16, and our presence and overall impact on the natural environment is more muted.
+The Tundra Lodge accommodates 29 guests, leaving plenty of room to view bears through sliding windows and from ample deck space—and we head out to search for polar bears on the tundra in our even smaller Rover groups of just 16.
 It may cost a little more to operate with fewer numbers, but we—and our guests—know it’s well worth it!

 Private Chartered Planes Maximize Our Time with Bears